bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

 It's also possible to configure legends to be interactive, so that clicking or tapping on legend entries affects the corresponding glyph visibility.
-See the :ref:`userguide_interaction_legends` section of the User's Guide for more information and examples.
+See the :ref:`userguide_interaction_legends` section of the User Guide for more information and examples.

 .. note::